 To make these by hand: whisk the dry ingredients together.
 Rub or cut the butter into the flour mixture until the largest chunks of butter are the size of a pea (be careful to keep the butter as cold as possible).
 Make a well in the center of the flour and add the eggs and cream.
 Work the wet ingredients into the dries with a soon or spatula to form a sticky dough.

 To use a food processor: combine the dry ingredients in the bowl.
 Pulse in the butter.
-Add the cream and eggs and pulse together until a dough just begins to form.
+Add the cream and eggs and pulse together until a sticky dough begins to form.

 To add the jam, spoon small dollops over the dough.
 Fold the dough in half, sandwiching the jam in the middle.
 Repeat folding the dough onto itself until the jam is ribboned throughout.
 Shape the dough into a round and use a knife or bench scraper to cut the dough into 8 slices.
 Transfer the scones onto a parchment lined cookie sheet, cover with plastic wrap and place in the fridge.
 Allow the scones to rest for at least 1 hour or overnight.
 At this point the scones can also be frozen and baked at a later date.